airyLvat/airyLvat.github.io/_posts/2022-11-2-Romans-Road.md

 title: Romans Road
 ---

+The foundation of Christianity can be quickly understood by examining a collection of scripture from Romans.

 ## We have all sinned

 Here's a few verses to consider that are important to consider regarding the Christian idea of salvation.